Identity and Language (Northern Ireland) Act 2022: Proposed provisions (2014, 2017)

 Other proposals have included replicating the Welsh Language Act 1993 and Gaelic Language (Scotland) Act 2005.

 Role in political deadlock (2017 to 2020)

-In January 2017, Sinn Féin deputy First Minister Martin McGuinness resigned in protest over the Renewable Heat Incentive scandal, and the party declined to replace him.
+In January 2017, then Sinn Féin Deputy First Minister Martin McGuinness resigned in protest over the Renewable Heat Incentive scandal, and the party declined to replace him.
 Due to Northern Ireland's power-sharing system, a government cannot be formed without both parties, and the Stormont Assembly was suspended.